Upcoming

 Port Townsend Writers’ Conference at Centrum

 Morning Faculty (Fiction), Craft Lecture and Performance, curated by Artistic Director Gary Copeland Lilley.
-My generative workshop was called “The Architecture of the Unsaid.”
+My workshop was called “The Architecture of the Unsaid.”

 Sunday, July 17, 2022 – Sunday, July 24th, 2022